 In a long sitting position, place one calf on the foam roller with the other one crossed over top.
 Roll between the area below the knee and above the heel.
 Use your hands to support your weight and move your body forwards and backwards.

-In a side lying position with the foam roller under the outside of your thigh, roll between just below your hip and above the knee.
-The top leg should be in front with the foot planted.
+In a side-lying position with the foam roller under the outside of your thigh, roll between just below your hip and above the knee.
+The top leg should be in front of the foot planted.
 This will assist in controlling the movement.

 Many runners suffer from IT Band Syndrome.
 This is a great way to help release that tight IT Band!
 Use this if you’re doing a lot of running outside or on the treadmill.

-Lying on your back with the foam roller at the bottom of the mid back (avoid being in the curve of the low back), roll up and down the spine higher than the low back and lower than the neck.
-Keep your hand interlocked behind your neck for support and to encourage additional extension of the mid back.
+Lying on your back with the foam roller at the bottom of the mid-back (avoid being in the curve of the low back), roll up and down the spine higher than the low back and lower than the neck.
+Keep your hand interlocked behind your neck for support and to encourage the additional extension of the mid-back.

 This is a great exercise to improve a rounded posture often caused by prolonged sitting (desk work, drivers, etc.).
 If you are going to the gym right after work that involves sitting for long periods, definitely do this first.

-All these exercises can be performed for 60 to 90 seconds to get an optimal release.
+All these foam roller exercises can be performed for 60 to 90 seconds to get an optimal release.
 As is the case for any stretching, it is best to perform these on warm rather than cold muscles.
-Do a light dynamic warm up (i.e. stationary bike) before you get started.
+Do a light dynamic warm-up (i.e. stationary bike) before you get started.
 Read 5 Quick Tips for Better Stretching for more guidance on stretching.